neuromorphicsystems/sgp4-benchmark/README.md

 - `rust`: our Rust implementation in default mode
 - `rust-afspc`: our Rust implementation in AFSPC compatibility mode

-Our Rust implementation can be found at https://github.com/neuromorphicsystems/sgp4.
+The Rust implementation can be found at https://github.com/neuromorphicsystems/sgp4.

 ## Dependencies